[?] Don't Want To Miss An Update?

 Join me on Facebook, or follow me on Twitter, or subscribe to my newsletter, or follow my Delray Beach blog with your own RSS feed, and any time I add something new to I-Love-Delray-Beach.com, it will be conveniently delivered directly to your favorite RSS reader.
 What's an RSS reader?

 Like this page?
-Want to share Cafe de France with all your friends?
+Want to share Cafe de France with your friends?
 It's easy!
 Just click on one or all of your favorite social sites at the bottom of this page and follow the instructions.

 Leave a comment or write your own story...